lizzkats/IntermediateAlgorithmScripting/README.md

 translatePigLatin("consonant");
 ```

-## Solution 6
+## DNA Pairing
-6- The DNA strand is missing the pairing element.
+The DNA strand is missing the pairing element.
 Take each character, get its pair, and return the results as a 2d array.
 ```javascript
 var DNA_PAIRS = {
   'A': 'T',